howsoai/howso-docs/source/user_guide/predictions.rst

 Step 5 - Analyze Trainee, Set Context & Action Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We know a specific task we want our :class:`Trainee` to :meth:`~Trainee.react` to, that is, to predict **Highway MPG** (the action feature) - using the context features: Year, DriveType, FuelType, CityMPG, PassengerVolume, LuggageVolume, and VehicleClass.
-We can use :meth:`~Trainee.analyze` to improve peformance of our model by analyzing for this specific target.
+We can use :meth:`~Trainee.analyze` to improve performance of our model by analyzing for this specific target.

 .. code-block:: python